IdrisHanafi/supernets2-contracts/docs/Supernets2.md

     uint64 sequencedBatchNum
   ) external
 ```
-Function to activate emergency state, which also enables the emergency mode on both Supernets2 and Supernets2Bridge contracts
+Function to activate emergency state, which also enables the emergency mode on both Supernets2 and PolygonZkEVMBridge contracts
 If not called by the owner must be provided a batcnNum that does not have been aggregated in a _HALT_AGGREGATION_TIMEOUT period